How to Extract PPTX Text with GroupDocs.Parser for Java

 String pptxFilePath = "YOUR_DOCUMENT_DIRECTORY/sample.pptx";

-Replace YOUR_DOCUMENT_DIRECTORY with the actual directory of your document.
+Replace YOUR_DOCUMENT_DIRECTORY with the folder that contains your presentation.

 try (Parser parser = new Parser(pptxFilePath)) {